-The 2021 IECC was adopted with amendments in Illinois and will be mandatory as of January 1, 2024.
-This document summarizes the changes to the building envelope-related requirements in the updated code for Illinois.
+The 2021 Virginia Residential Code was adopted and went into effect January, 18, 2024 but there is a one-year period where compliance with the previous code is allowed.
+This document summarizes the building envelope-related requirements in the updated code for Virginia.

-CODE CHANGE HIGHLIGHTS -
+CODE CHANGE HIGHLIGHTS ◄